 CSR criteria: Sharing Beauty With All programme 2019 results 2018 results October 2013 by Mr Jean-Paul Agon.
-It structures the Group's CSR st four pillars, for which the 2019 achievements are set out in detail in chap "Innovating Sustainably" Improved environmental or social impact for 100% of our products.
+It structures the Group's CSR st our pillars, for which the 2019 achievements are set out in detail in chap 'Innovating Sustainably" Improved environmental or social impact for 100% of our products.
 85% of new products that have been screened have an improved environmental or social profile.
-79% "Producing Sustainably" (plants and distribution centres) -60% on CO 2 emissions. • -78% on $CO_2$ emissions (absolute value) -77% -60% water consumption. -51% water consumption (per finished product unit) -48% -60% waste generation. -35% waste production (by finished product unit) The objective of 0% waste from plants and distribution centres sent to landfill was met from 2018. -37% Living Sustainably" Each brand will have assessed its environmental and social footprint. • 89% of brands have assessed their impact.
-88% Each brand will have reported on its progress and associated consumers with its commitments. • 57% of brands conducted a consumer awareness initiative.
-57% 'Developing Sustainably" With the employees (L'Oréal Share &amp; Care programme): 100% of L'Oréal employees around the world will have access to healthcare coverage and social protection in 94%(1) of the Group's permanent employees have access to healthcare coverage reflecting the best practices in their country of residence.
+79% "Producing Sustainably" (plants and distribution centres) -60% on CO 2 emissions. • -78% on CO 2 emissions (absolute value) -77% -60% water consumption. -51% water consumption (per finished product unit) -48% -60% waste generation. -35% waste production (by finished product unit) The objective of 0% waste from plants and distribution centres sent to landfill was met from 2018. -37% "Living Sustainably" Each brand will have assessed its environmental and social footprint.
+89% of brands have assessed their impact.
+88% Each brand will have reported on its progress and associated consumers with its commitments.
+57% of brands conducted a consumer awareness initiative.
+57% "Developing Sustainably" With the employees (L'Oréal Share & Care programme): 100% of L'Oréal employees around the world will have access to healthcare coverage and social protection in 94% (1) of the Group's permanent employees have access to healthcare coverage reflecting the best practices in their country of residence.
 96% 2020.
-91%(1) of the Group's permanent employees benefit from financial protection in the event of life-changing accidents, such as death or permanent disability.
-93% • With strategic suppliers.
+91% (1) of the Group's permanent employees benefit from financial protection in the event of life-changing accidents, such as death or permanent disability.
+93% With strategic suppliers.
 96% of the Group's strategic suppliers carried out a self- assessment of their Sustainable Development policy.
-93% • With communities.
+93% With communities.
 Access to work for 90,635 people.
 63,584 Human Resources criteria 2019 results 2018 results Gender Balance Improving gender parity, in particular at the level of senior management positions.
-30% of Executive Committee members are women.
-47% of key positions held by women.
+30% of Executive Committee members are women.47% of key positions held by women.
 31% 45% France: First place in Equileap France ranking Worldwide: 2019 Equileap ranking: for the third consecutive year, L'Oréal is among the TOP 5 most advanced companies in the No. 1 in Europe world in terms of gender parity, and is ranked no 2. in Europe.
-For the third consecutive year, L'Oréal is ranked among the 325 companies of the Bloomberg Gender-Equality Index 2020. ldem alent Development Positive policy results for the recruitment of both experienced and more junior talented employees, and talent development all over the world, in order to favour the emergence of local talent. • No. 12 in the Universum global ranking (business schools).
-No. 12 • Attractive, targeted, digital employer communication.
+For the third consecutive year, L'Oréal is ranked among the 325 companies of the Bloomberg Gender-Equality Index 2020. ldem Talent Development Talent Development Positive policy results for the recruitment of both experienced and more junior talented employees, and talent development all over the world, in order to favour the emergence of local talent.
+No. 12 in the Universum global ranking (business schools).
+No. 12 experienced and more junior talented employees, and talent development all over the world, in order to favour Strong presence on social networks: 2.3 million followers on No. 12 Positive policy results for the recruitment of both experienced and more junior talented employees, and talent development all over the world, in order to favour the emergence of local talent.
+Positive policy results for the recruitment of both experienced and more junior talented employees, and talent development all over the world, in order to favour the emergence of local talent.
 Strong presence on social networks: 2.3 million followers on LinkedIn.
-1.67 million No. 2 in the PotentialPark global ranking (recruiting/social media) No. 2 Access to training 100% of employees will receive training once a year 96% of employees received training in 2019.
-Over 202,000 hours of digital training.
-88% 184,000 hours
+1.67 million